-Tamas recently sent some new photos of his finished cordwood cabin.
-Enjoy them and thank you Tamas for sharing.
-His logs are pine cut from the surrounding forest and he did the work on weekends.
+His logs are pine, cut from the surrounding forest and he did the work on weekends.
 He has made himself a wonderful get-away cabin.

 “Welcome!
 This house was planning a weekend house.

 The wall I use a 25cm log.
 9 The mortar sand, 2 cement, hydrated lime 3, 3 sawdust.
 The log is made of pine, sanded both ends.
-The lights were cut off from their own forest.
+The trees were cut off from the forest.
 The columns and the roof is made of this.
-If you are interested in the details we will send pictures.
+If you are interested in the details we will send pictures.”

 The house is not yet finished.
 The lack of doors, windows, walls and 4 more to come.
-The cream-colored wall paint it.
-E-mail I will send pictures of the construction process.” -Tamas
+The cream-colored wall paint is an acrylic emulsion treatment to clog the pores of the wall and to prevent penetration of moisture.
+Then I color the outside of the mortar with acrylic wall paint.
+I will send pictures of the construction process.”
+Tamas

-I want to thank Tamas for sending me this pictures, he also gave me permission to share these on my blog and website so others could see his wonderful work.
-Good job Tamas!
+I want to thank Tamas for sending me these pictures, he also gave me permission to share these on my blog and website so others could see his wonderful work.
+Well done Tamas!

 Readers have requested a brief bio, so here goes: